Pond in a Bucket

-Like a natural pond, this one depends on a delicate balance of plants, snails, tadpoles, and fish.
+Like a natural pond, container ponds depend on a delicate balance of plants, snails, tadpoles, and fish.
 You can also use a pump or a filter instead of water creatures to keep the water fresh.
-It includes oxygenating grasses (which add oxygen to the water) and floating plants such as water hyacinths (which provide hiding space among their roots for pond creatures).
+Use oxygenating grasses (which add oxygen to the water) and floating plants such as water hyacinths (which provide hiding space among their roots for pond creatures).
 When winter comes, plants sit underwater on the bottom of the pond; fish and tadpoles winter inside.